pirxpilot/getlet/Readme.md

 #getlet

-HTTP(s) get request with redirect, compress and streaming
+HTTP(s) request with redirect, compress and streaming

-To be used if you only need HTTP GET, and if you'd rather have your response processed downstream.
+To be used if you only need bare bones HTTP request and if you'd rather have your response processed downstream.

 `getlet` will send the request, handle the redirects and pipe the response.
 If you need anything more than this check [superagent] or [request].